jsmmr/ruby_table_structure/README.md

     end
   }

-  ## When nesting schemas, :key must be unique in parent and child schemas.
+  ## If the schemas are nested, :key must be unique in parent and child schemas.
   ## This can also be avoided by specifying :key_prefix or :key_suffix option.
   # columns ->(table) { NestedSchema.new(context: table, key_prefix: 'foo_', key_suffix: '_bar') }